MOTORCYCLE RIDES IN TENNESSEE

 TIME: 35 mins

 "A drive among the clouds", this motorcyclist's dream route reaches elevations of over 5400 feet high.
 Tennessee's portion of this most excellent route starts in Tellico Plains, and continues through North Carolina.
 The road is full of extraordinary mountainside forest scenery.
-While the Tail of the Dragon gets most of the praise, many will testify this TN motorcycle road is more enjoyable - longer and less traffic!
+While the Tail of the Dragon gets most of the praise for its legendary curves, many will testify this TN motorcycle road is more enjoyable.
+The curves open up and relax a bit more, yet they keep coming one after another with the added dimension of long winding climbs and descents.
+Stunning long-range views can be enjoyed from overlooks and rest areas along the road.

 DISTANCE: 32 miles